AOS573-2017/aos573-2017.github.io/_lectures/1-intro.md

 Languages handle types differently.
 Some, like Python and Matlab, make an assumption of the type based on how you define a variable (*dynamic typing*).
 Others, including Fortran, follow *static typing*--meaning you must explicitly define what a variable type is.

-> Given the abovementioned types, what type would define the following as?
+> Given the abovementioned types, what type would you define each of the following as?
 >
 > 1. 5
 > 2. 'The quick brown fox jumped over the lazy dog.'